xregistry/spec/core/spec.md

 Where:
 - `id` MUST be the Resource's `id` and not the `id` of the default Version
-- `self` is a URL to the Resource (with the `?meta`), not to the default Version of the Resource
+- `self` is a URL to the Resource (with the `meta`), not to the default Version of the Resource
-- `RESOURCE`, or `RESOURCEbase64`, depending on the type of the Resource's content, MUST only be included if requested via the `inline` query parameter and `RESOURCEurl` is not set
+- `RESOURCE`, or `RESOURCEbase64`, depending on the type of the Resource's document, MUST only be included if requested via the `inline` query parameter and `RESOURCEurl` is not set
 - If `Content-Location` is present then it MUST be a URL to the Version of the Resource in the `versions` collection - same as `defaultversionurl`